tc39/notes/es7/2015-11/nov-18.md

 DD: i see two paths forward,
 1. investigate `Function.prototype['@@species']`
-2. Map and Set shouldn’t have it, we should add it on-demand, and do no carry it forward.
+2. Map and Set shouldn't have it, we should add it on-demand, and do no carry it forward.

 #### Conclusion/Resolution